Living Books: Recommendations and scores

 Many reviewers directly recommended their audience to purchase Living Books.
 Technology & Learning wrote in the Weakness section of their review, "it is hard to find fault with a program that is as well thought out and entertaining as Just Grandma and Me".
 The Seattle Times wrote that Just Grandma and Me is "the best program I've seen for this age group".
 Publishers Weekly, in a review of Dr. Seuss' ABC, called that title "one of the best children's CD-ROMs to date.
 Compute thought Living Books was a "rare piece of software that doesn't suffer at least a minor flaw or two".
 World Village deemed Arthur's Reading Race a "must-have program".
 PC Mag felt Ruff's Bone was the "best Living Books yet".
 MacUser opined "you can't go wrong" with Living Books or Humungous games.
 AllGame thought Stellaluna was "very entertaining and is sure to be a hit with children".
 PC Mag wrote that Broderbund had "scored a major hit" with Living Books.
 SuperKids' review of Green Eggs and Ham wrote that they "highly recommend the program for any child capable of grasping the story".
 Just Adventure "heartily recommended" Arthur's Computer Adventure for any "parents who wants to enjoy computer time with their children".
 Of The Tortoise and the Hare, All Game thought children of all ages would "enjoy this story a great deal".
-Reviewer Roger Frost felt Living Books, along with Sesame Street titles, had "enough plus points to make them powerfully magnetic".
+Reviewer Roger Frost felt that Living Books, along with Sesame Street titles, had "enough plus points to make them powerfully magnetic".
 Daily Egyptian thought the titles were "standouts" while Deseret News called them "excellent".
 Parent's Choice said Arthur's Birthday was "one of the best ways you can spend 5 bucks for your child."

 The series has received consistently high review scores.
 Arthur's Teacher Trouble, The Tortoise and the Hare, Ruff's Bone, and Little Monster at School all received a very high score of over 90.00 in CD-ROMs Rated.
-MacUser's December 1994 issue contained reviews on all 8 titles released at that point and scored each a 4 or 4.5 out of 5.All Game gave Arthur's reading race 4.5 stars out of 5.
+MacUsers December 1994 issue contained reviews on all eight titles released at that point, and scored each a 4 or 4.5 out of 5.All Game gave Arthur's reading race 4.5 stars out of 5.
 Just Adventure gave Arthur's Computer Adventure a top rating of A, while All Game gave it 4/5 stars.